QuiNovas/cognitoinator/README.rst

 The only requirement is to have the above mentioned env vars in place before importing.
 Cognito credentials will have the last precedence in the credential provider chain.
-This means that providing a default profile or IAM credentials via env vars will be considered first with boto3 looks for credentials.
-If one or more of the COGNITO env vars above, but not all of them are found an exception will be raised.
+This means that providing a default profile or IAM credentials via env vars will be considered first when boto3 looks for credentials.
+If one or more, but not all, of the COGNITO env vars above are found an exception will be raised.

 .. code-block:: python